The best stress management tips and techniques

 Except for extreme cases, the cause of stress is rarely something that happens outside of the person.
 In almost all cases, stress takes place within a person's mind.
 This means that stress can be reduced very well by one or more sessions with a life coach at TheONE.

-Over fatigue: Possible cause> too little sleep or too much physical or mental work in a short period of time.
+Possible cause> too little sleep or too much physical or mental work in a short period of time.
 An unhealthy diet can also contribute to fatigue.

-Stress: Possible cause> to feel that more is expected from you than you can handle.
+Possible cause> to feel that more is expected from you than you can handle.
 If you are already tired you’re more easily get stressed.

-Mental exhaustion: Possible cause> going beyond your limits for a long time after fatigue or stress.
+Possible cause> going beyond your limits for a long time after fatigue or stress.

-Burn-out: Possible cause> during the mental exhaustion, continuing until the moment that your body or mind literally blocks and there are only emotions left.
+Possible cause> during the mental exhaustion, continuing until the moment that your body or mind literally blocks and there are only emotions left.

 How do you recognize that you have to much stress?